woodard/libabigail/doc/manuals/abipkgdiff.rst

-For a comprehensive ABI change report that includes changes about function and variable sub-types, the two input packages must be accompanied with their debug information packages that contain debug information either in `DWARF`_ or in `CTF`_ formats.
+For a comprehensive ABI change report that includes changes about function and variable sub-types, the two input packages must be accompanied with their debug information packages that contain debug information either in `DWARF`_, `CTF`_ or in `BTF`_ formats.
 Please note however that some packages contain binaries that embed the debug information directly in a section of said binaries.
 In those cases, obviously, no separate debug information package is needed as the tool will find the debug information inside the binaries.

-By default, ``abipkgdiff`` uses debug information in `DWARF`_ format, if present, otherwise it compares binaries interfaces using debug information in `CTF`_ format, if present, finally, if neither is found, it uses only `ELF`_ symbols to report which of them were added or removed.
+By default, ``abipkgdiff`` uses debug information in `DWARF`_ format, if present, otherwise it compares binaries interfaces using debug information in `CTF`_ or in `BTF`_ formats, if present.
+Finally, if no debug info in these formats is found, it only considers `ELF`_ symbols and report about their addition or removal.

 .. include:: tools-use-libabigail.txt